pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMDataAccess/#XPLMCanWriteDataRef>`__: :index:`XPLMCanWriteDataRef`

-.. py:function:: isDataRefGood(dataRef)
+.. py:function:: isDataRefGood(dataRef) -> bool

+    :param XPLMDataRef dataRef: dataRef ID
+    :return: boolean True if dataRef is writable.

+    Datarefs are
-    ..
-Warning:: This function is deprecated and should not be used.
-Datarefs are valid until plugins are reloaded or the sim quits.
+    valid until plugins are reloaded or the sim quits.
 Plugins sharing datarefs should support these semantics by not unregistering datarefs during operation.
 (You should however unregister datarefs when your plugin is unloaded/stopped, as part of general resource cleanup.)

     This function returns whether a *dataRef* is still valid.
 If it returns False, you should re-find the data ref from its original string.
 Calling an accessor function on a bad data ref will return a default value, typically 0 or 0-length data.

+       >>> dataRef = xp.findDataRef('sim/aircraft/electrical/num_batteries')
+       >>> xp.isDataRefGood(dataRef)
+       True

     `Official SDK <https://developer.x-plane.com/sdk/XPLMDataAccess/#XPLMIsDataRefGood>`__: :index:`XPLMIsDataRefGood`

-.. py:function:: getDataRefTypes(dataRef)
+.. py:function:: getDataRefTypes(dataRef) -> int

     :param XPLMDataRef dataRef: dataRefID
     :return: integer bit field of types supported by this dataRef